coalest/jakdlugo/README.md

 # Jakdlugo

-This gem is a simple command line tool for Launch School students to estimate how long the curriculum will take.
+A simple command line tool for Launch School students to estimate how long the curriculum will take.

 ## How it works
 A common question LS students have is "How long does Launch School take?", so there is a post in the forums where students answer how long it took for them.
 This gem takes the data from that forum post, loads it into a Postgres database and provides a few subcommands that query that database.